 © Voiles de Saint-Tropez / Gilles Martin-Raget

-Summer is almost over but not quite finished yet.
-A few nightclubs and beach clubs still have their doors open and the sailing season is in full swing.
+Summer is almost over but not quite finished yet, and the sailing season is in full swing.

 It's a great time to visit Saint Tropez so, to help you make the most of it, we've compiled a list of some of our favourite events in town this month.

 What's the weather like in Saint Tropez in September?

 September is when the heat in Saint Tropez begins to let up.
 Average temperatures generally sit between a low of 16ºC in the evenings and a high of 24ºC during the day.
 It does tend to be a little wetter than previous months, so there is a chance of a shower.
 Sunrise around 07:00 and sunset after 20:00.
 Sea temperatures have dropped to an average of 21ºC.
 This is a much pleasanter time to be in St Tropez, especially as the families have gone home and things are quiet.